SnoutBug/BeamNG_terrainMaterialCache/README.md

 Still looking for a proper solution

-Massive thanks for Bauer33333 for providing the pre-generated textures for this transplant.
+Massive thanks to Bauer33333 for providing the pre-generated textures for this transplant.

 ## Usage
 ```Bash